Support the International Museum of the Horse

 - Children’s Discovery Zone Supplies

-- Conservation Materials to Sustain the Permanent Collection
+- Conservation for Artifacts in the Permanent Collection

 - Conservation of the Carriage Collection

-- Acquisition of Original Artifacts to Improve Permanent Exhibits
+- Acquisition of Original Artifacts to Improve Exhibits

-- Support the Scanning, Preservation, and Online Exhibit Development of Nearly 7,000 Negative Slides
+- Support the Scanning, Preservation, and Online Exhibit Development of Museum Collections and Archives to Increase Accessibility

 The International Museum of the Horse invites you to join the effort to engage, inspire, and educate visitors about the past and future of the equine world.
 Please click the Donate Here button below to make your contribution through the Kentucky Horse Park Foundation.